 I would say on average most of my guests are very nice.
 They tend to be young, employed, and most come from Western Europe but occasionally from Brazil, USA, and East Asia.
 Surprisingly many are female which might say something for the level of safety I provide in my accommodation (lockable rooms and live-in hosts).

 Over the Christmas period I do have airbnb guests staying at my house.
-I still had my usual family Christmas and the guests were out of the house most of the time.
+I still have my usual family Christmas and the guests were out of the house most of the time.
 I did have to explain to some of them that Christmas day meant that there would be no public transport in London which they found surprising for some reason.
 I did get some guest enquires about arriving on Christmas day which I had no problem with but I quickly explained to them that getting from Heathrow airport to my house on Christmas day would mean a taxi and and a very expensive one at that.
-It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport.
+It makes no sense saving money on a airline ticket because it arrives on Christmas day only to loose all your savings on the taxi trip from the airport in my opinion.